-The hair follicle (from which the hair arises) remains intact under the skin, and what you’ve done is simply cut the hair close to the surface.
+The follicle remains intact under the skin, and what you’ve done is simply cut the hair close to the surface.

 Now, the shorter you cut the hair, generally the more likely it is for the skin to become irritated and itchy.
 This is why shaving generally causes more irritation than trimming.

-12 Tips to Prevent And Stop The Itching After Trimming Your Chest Hair
+9 Tips To Reduce Itching After Trimming Your Chest Hair

 This one is essential.
 Especially if you are shaving as opposed to trimming and the blade is coming into close contact with the skin, you want to make sure that the blade is clean.
 Even better, new.

-Using a shaving gel or cream enriched with soothing ingredients such as chamomile or witch hazel and is (once again) fragrance-free should ensure that you’re giving your skin enough TLC before you do the deed.
+Using a shaving gel or cream enriched with soothing ingredients and is (once again) fragrance-free should ensure that you’re giving your skin enough TLC.